Villavu/Simba/Doc/sphinx/scriptref/bitmaps.rst

 Searches for the Bitmap *bmp* on the client in the area defined by *xs,ys,xe,ye*.
 Tolerance defines the tolerance per pixel when matching bitmaps.
-See :ref:`scriptref_CTS` for more information on tolerance.
+See :ref:`scriptref-CTS` for more information on tolerance.
 Returns true if found.
 If found, *x, y* specifies the position where the bitmap was found.